Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/functions.md

   println!("Right: {right}"); // ki
 }
 ```

+> Note, we are taking a sub slice of the input string using ranges. `&input[..up_to]` means the subslice starts at the
+> beginning of the string and runs up to, but does not include the "up_to"th element (remember indexing starts at 0, so
+> if up_to is 2, then the sub slice includes bytes 0 and 1 but not 2). `&input[up_to..]` starts at the "up_to"th byte
+> and continues until the end of the "input" slice.
+Also note that these are ranges of bytes, not characters so there is
+> a danger here if using multibyte characters.
+Try not to split strings like this as it's not guaranteed the result is a
+> valid utf-8 string.

 The function split takes a reference to a string, a point to split at, and the returns everything on the left of the
 split and everything on the right.
 The cool thing here is that the string isn't duplicated, the values `left` and